-Intesa Sanpaolo is among the top banking groups in the euro zone, with a market capitalization of 22.5 billion euro (as at April 30, 2013).
+Intesa Sanpaolo is among the top banking groups in the euro zone, with a market capitalization of 38.6 billion euro (May 31, 2016).

-As at December 31, 2012 Total Assets of the bank amounted to 673,472 million euro, Loans to Customers to 376,625 million euro, Direct Deposits from Banking Business to 380,353 million euro, Direct Deposits form Insurance Business and Technical Reserves to 81,766 million euro.
-Shareholders’ Equity amounted to 49,613 million euro, including Net Income in 2012 of 1,605 million euro.
+Total Assets of the bank amounted to 700.226 billion euro, Loans to Customers to 361.035 billion euro, Direct Deposits from Banking Business to 379.927 billion euro, Direct Deposits from Insurance Business and Technical Reserves to 136.056 billion euro.
+Shareholders’ Equity amounted to 49.453 billion euro, including Net Income of 806billion euro in IQ 2016.

-Intesa Sanpaolo has a selected presence in Central Eastern Europe and Middle Eastern and North African areas with over 1500 branches and 8.3 million customers belonging to the Group’s subsidiaries operating in retail and commercial banking in 12 countries.
-Moreover, an international network of specialists in support of corporate customers spreads across 30 countries, in particular in the Middle East and North Africa and in those areas where Italian companies are most active, such as the United States, Russia, China and India.
+Intesa Sanpaolo has a selected presence in Central and Eastern Europe and Middle Eastern and North African areas with over 1200 branches and 8.1 million customers belonging to the Group’s subsidiaries operating in retail and commercial banking in 12 countries.
+Moreover, an international network of specialists in support of corporate customers spreads across 28 countries, in particular in the Middle East and North Africa and in those areas where Italian companies are most active, such as the United States, Russia, China and India.

 Intesa Sanpaolo was created on January 1, 2007 through the merger of two leading Italian banking groups, Banca Intesa and Sanpaolo IMI.